 Also see: Architecture overview

-This role needs to be run prior to all other processing.
-The purpose of this role is to go over an image or a mount point and determine which OS it belongs to and collect important information that can be used to both augment parsing and make it more accurate.
-Examples of what the pre-processing process should collect:
+This operation runs prior to all other processing.
+The purpose of this operation is to examine the source data and determine which operating systems it belongs to and collect important information that can be used to both augment parsing and make it more accurate.
+Examples of what the pre-processing operation should collect:

-- OS specific items that make future processing simpler (as in current control set in registry, code page used, etc.)
+Operating systems specific items that make future processing simpler (such as current control set in registry, code page used, etc.)

 The collection process gets a bit more complex when dealing with VSS snapshots, since that requires some processing to limit dual processing of files that have not changed between snapshots.